Admin bottlenecks usually hide inside repetitive document work

 Human review still belongs in the system

-The best document-processing workflows are not blind.
+Useful document-processing workflows are not blind.

 They know when to escalate.

-That could happen when:
+That could happen in cases like these.

-- the source document is poor quality
+- the source document is poor quality.

-- the extracted fields do not pass validation
+- the extracted fields do not pass validation.

-- the document is unusual
+- the document is unusual.

-- the financial or legal risk is too high
+- the financial or legal risk is too high.

 This is how the workflow stays useful without pretending the model should make every decision on its own.